2.1. معالجة البيانات¶ Open the notebook in Colab

 broadcast the entries of both matrices into a larger \(3\times2\)

-matrix as follows: for matrix a
+matrix as follows: for matrix a it replicates the columns and for

-it replicates the rows before adding up both elementwise.
+matrix b it replicates the rows before adding up both elementwise.

 a + b